Sardarilal Mathradas Nanda: Later years and death

 Admiral Nanda died in New Delhi on 11 May 2009 at the age of 93.
 He was survived by his wife Sumitra Nanda (died Feb 2011), son Suresh Nanda and grandchildren.
-His funeral was marked with full military honours at Brar Square Crematorium in New Delhi and was attended by top brass of Armed Forces.
+His funeral was marked with full military honours at Brar Square Crematorium in New Delhi and was attended by top brass of the Armed Forces.
 The Telegraph however wrote that it was not as well attended as his naval career mandated.